-Since the 1st of January 2019, the lease is recognized as an asset together with the respective liability towards the Parent at the date on which the leased asset is ready for use by the Company (Initial recognition on 01/01/2019: €72.051).
-Any change in the lease is allocated between the liability and finance cost.
-Finance cost burdens the financial results for the year for the duration of the lease period, so that a fixed periodic interest rate applies on the liability balance for each period.
+(i) Operating lease - The lease for the Company's headquarters, a property owned by the Parent, is recognized as an asset with a respective liability towards the Parent on the date that the asset became available for use by the Company.
+Every lease payment is allocated between the liability and the financial cost.
+The financial cost burdens the financial results of each year during the lease duration, so that a fixed periodic interest rate applies on the liability balance for each period.